hepplerj/Dissertation/ch1.dissertation.Heppler.md

 - 'Jason A. Heppler'
 title: |
     | Chapter 1
-    | "A land with which nature has been prodigal with gifts": Nature, History, and the Origins of the Countryside
+    | Nature, History, and the Origins of the Countryside
 ...

 \begin{aquote}{E. S. Harrison, 1888}